 You can pursue:

 - a major in chemistry or a major in biochemistry with professional certification from the American Chemical Society in either one

 - an interdisciplinary major in biochemistry, cellular, and molecular biology - a popular choice for premed students because it covers almost all the requirements for the Medical College Admissions Test

-In any of these majors, you will have small classes, lots of interaction with your professors and research opportunities that at many institutions would be limited to graduate students.
+In these majors, you will have small classes, lots of interaction with your professors and research opportunities that at many institutions would be limited to graduate students.

 Introductory courses are taught in the F.W.
 Olin Science Center, opened in 1995.
 Upper division courses and student-faculty research are conducted in Hale Laboratory, renovated in 1996.